puppetlabs/puppet-docs/source/guides/provider_development.markdown

 whether the values are strings or symbols.
 It also doesn't matter whether you specify an array or a single value --- Puppet does an OR on the list of values.

+To test a feature, as defined in `lib/puppet/feature/*.rb`, just supply the name of the feature.
+This is preferable to using a `confine :true` statement that calls `Puppet.features` because the expression is only evaluated once.
+As of 2.7.20, Puppet will enable the provider if the feature becomes available during a run (i.e. a package is installed).

+    confine :feature => :posix
+    confine :feature => :rrd

 ## Default Providers